Classification of monopole deformed 3d $\mathcal{N}=2$ Seiberg-like duality with an adjoint matter: Duality proposal and extension

 The dressed monopole operators $\hat V_\a^\pm$ are not well-defined with the conventional definition of \eqref{eq: dressed monopole} for $\a \geq p$ due to the F-term condition, $X^p = 0$.
 However, let us continue to use the same notation $\hat V_\a^\pm$ and $\hat v_\a^\pm$ to conveniently denote the composite operators for $p\leq \a \leq 2p$,

 with some coefficients $c_i$ and $\Wc_i$.
 Again, $\Tr' X^{\a-p+1-i}$ represents a possible linear combination of products of traces whose sum of powers is $\a-p+1-i$, similarly for $x$ as well.
 Namely, \eqref{eq: extended dressed monopoles} means that we properly attach traces of adjoint operators to dressed monopole operators such that the total stack of adjoints in $\hat V_\a^\pm$ and $\hat v_\a^\pm$ to be $\a$.
 With this convention, let us keep using the same notations $\text{KP}_\a^\pm$ for $p\leq \a \leq 2p$ cases also\footnote{There is a subtlety for large $p$ that some of the traces of $X$ and $x$ with low powers decouple by the unitarity bound.
-However, we will assume there always exists a possible partitioning of the powers of adjoints such that composite operators $\hat V_\a^\pm$ and $\hat v_\a^\pm$ for $p\leq \a \leq 2p$ exist which is indeed the case for various $p$.}.
+Nevertheless, we could check for various $p$ that there always exists a possible partitioning of the powers of adjoints such that composite operators $\hat V_\a^\pm$ and $\hat v_\a^\pm$ for $p\leq \a \leq 2p$.}.

 \paragraph{Duality checks}

 We could confirm the perfect matching of the superconformal indices of the $\text{KP}_\a^\pm$ dual theories with $p\leq \a\leq 2p$ for various cases whose results are organized in appendix \ref{app: index result}.
 Since we did not assume any bound on $\a$ in the previous subsection, all the quantum number analysis work as well.
 To illustrate why this extension works, let us provide another explicit duality check by matching the squashed three-sphere partition function from the deconfined picture for $p=2$ case ($\D = 1/3$):